Corinthians FC of San Antonio: 2014

+2016

-On January 16, 2016, Benjamin Galindo was appointed the new head coach of Corinthians FC.
+On January 16, 2016, Benjamin Galindo was appointed the new head coach of The Corinthians FC.
 Galindo is a former player on the Mexico national team and Chivas Guadalajara coach.
 The club made its first appearance in the Lamar Hunt U.S. Open Cup during the 2016 tournament.
 The team was selected as an "At-Large Berth" on February 5, 2016.